levkk/levthe.dev/content/posts/my-first-post/index.md

 I am an software engineer, I live in San Francisco and I have an adorable 5 month old puppy I take care of full time.
 I also have a day job, which often stretches into the evening hours.

-You've read this far, so here is a picture of her passed out in front of my house:
+You read this far, so here is a picture of her passed out in front of my house:

 ![puppy](puppy-sleeping.jpeg)